 Exploitation and absolute economic growth

-Relative growth is reality, it’s the opposite of what a religion needs, because it implies the eternal state and repetition of the present resources and struggles.
-And it implies struggle… There will be no alternative to our eternal struggling for a place in the sun.
+The utopia of absolute growth has aspects of a religion, the most important being the aspect of salvation.
+It suggests that growth will spread until it reaches everyone.
+This gives hope to the ones who don’t have anything else.
+Relative growth, on the other hand, doesn’t allow to postpone justice to some distant day of salvation.
+Relative growth is reality.
+It’s the opposite of what a religion needs, because it implies the eternal state and repetition of the present resources and struggles.
+And yes, it does imply struggle.
+There will be no alternative to our eternal struggling for more space in the sun.
 You can’t live without killing.
-It sounds strange, but we have to accept to be killers to get rid of the most dangerous of all religions.
-The religion of absolute growth will have killed far more people than any other religion, the christian, the islamic, or the different variations of socialism, “stalinism” in the soviet union and “national socialism” in nazi germany.
+It sounds strange, but we have to accept to be killers in order to get rid of the most dangerous of all religions.
+Only then can we kill less.
+The religion of absolute growth will have killed far more people than any other abuse of religious ideas, the christian, the islamic, “stalinism” and “national socialism”.

 Posted